The Dogg: Rise to fame

-The Dogg used to perform at school concerts in his high-school years.
+The Dogg used to perform at school concerts in his high school years.
 When he was in grade nine, he and long-time friend Joe Basson, now known as Auntie Sousa, created a kwaito dancing group called Amasilkies.
-Before pursuing a career in music, he was a backup artist, a dancer and he also opened shows for his famous cousin Killa B and well-known friend Jossy Joss.
-Morocky also opened concerts for well known South African artists, including Mzekezeke, Malaika, Mafikizolo, Mandoza, Brown Dash, Brickz and Ishmael among others.
+Before pursuing a music career, he was a backup artist and a dancer and he also opened shows for his famous cousin Killa B and well-known friend Jossy Joss.
+Morocky also opened concerts for well-known South African artists, including Mzekezeke, Malaika, Mafikizolo, Mandoza, Brown Dash, Brickz, and Ishmael among others.
 He rose to fame following the release of his hit single "Jesus Otati", a kwaito-gospel song produced by Elvo in 2003.

 "Jesus Otati" (meaning "Jesus is saying") opened doors for Morocky's career.
 The song was very popular and earned him comparison to South African kwaito star Mandoza due to the roughness in his voice, which was compared to that of Mandoza.
 His voice was also compared to American rapper DMX, who is also known as The Dog, from which Morocky possibly got his stage name.
-The success of "Jesus Otati" propelled The Dogg to win the award for Artist of the Year and Best Kwaito song at the 2003 Sanlam-NBC Music Awards.
+The success of "Jesus Otati" propelled The Dogg to win the award for Artist of the Year and Best Kwaito Song at the 2003 Sanlam-NBC Music Awards.
 He then in 2003 founded Mshasho Productions, which gained popularity in 2004 after his second album.